 Members and CNCPs shall be responsible for meeting the level of observer coverage as set by the Commission in existing and future CMMs, and shall ensure that all fishing vessels flying their flag to which this CMM applies accept observers from the SPRFMO OP while operating in the Convention Area, and follow the requirements established in the annexes of this CMM.

-Members and CNCPs shall ensure that observers are placed on its vessels based on a statistically designed sampling scheme that ensures a representative coverage, as practical.
+Members and CNCPs shall ensure that observers are placed on vessels flying their flag based on a statistically designed sampling scheme that ensures a representative coverage, as practical.

 Members and CNCPs shall document the sampling scheme used for the observer placements on fishing vessels flying their flag and provide this information in an annual implementation report as described in Annex D.

-The CTC, with input from the SC, shall review each Member or CNCP’s sampling scheme on an annual basis as part of the Compliance and Monitoring Scheme set forth in CMM 10-YR and provide recommendations for improvement, as needed.
+The CTC, with input from the SC, shall review each Member or CNCP’s sampling scheme on an annual basis as part of the Compliance and Monitoring Scheme set forth in CMM 10-YR and provide recommendations to the Commission for improvement, as needed.

 No later than [30 days] after adoption of this measure, Members and CNCPs shall provide the Secretariat with the information on national observer programmes or service providers that intend to obtain accreditation.
 The information must include the following: (1) the name and contact details of the programme or provider coordinators; and (2) manuals, guidelines, instructions, regulations or workbooks relevant to describe the requirements and duties of the programme’s or provider’s observers.
-These programmes or providers will be authorized on an interim basis to provide observers to meet the Commission’s observer coverage requirements for a period of two years or until they receive full accreditation, whichever period is longer.
+These programmes or providers will be accredited on an interim basis to provide observers to meet the Commission’s observer coverage requirements for a period of two years or until they receive full accreditation, whichever period is longer.
 If such an observer programme or provider has not received accreditation within two years, a Member or CNCP may submit a request to the Commission for the observer programme or provider to continue to be authorized on an interim basis for one additional year or until full accreditation is received, whichever is longer.

 Members and CNCPs shall provide the SPRFMO Secretariat with the details of any national observer programmes or service providers they wish to nominate for accreditation under the SPRFMO OP in accordance with the accreditation process in Annex C. After accreditation, each observer programme or provider will be evaluated by the Secretariat for continued participation in the SPRFMO OP every [five/three] years, in accordance with the standards contained in Annex C.